 Leaving the park, you can walk across to the Menara KL Tower.
 Registering at 421 meters (1,381 feet), the tower is a tad shorter than the Petronas Towers yet it gives you a staggering 360° birdseye view across the city.

-You can buy your ticket to the Menara KL Tower at the site itself or book them online in advance.
-Tickets start from RM49 (11.7 USD) to visit the platform as a foreigner.
+You can buy your ticket to the Menara KL Tower at the site itself or book it online in advance.

 For lunch today, I suggest you head to Merchants Lane.
 This is a funky cafe on Petaling Street where you can enjoy contemporary Malaysian fare with an international twist.